Appearance & Reality > The Lord Jesus Christ > Strong and weak

 27 The satraps, the prefects, the governors and the king's high officials gathered around and saw in regard to these men that the fire had no effect on the bodies of these men nor was the hair of their head singed, nor were their trousers damaged, nor had the smell of fire even come upon them.

-They were miraculously preserved by the Lord.
-The fourth man walking about in the midst of the blazing fire, who was “like a son of the gods”, could very well be the Logos - the Lord Jesus prior to His incarnation.
+The three friends were miraculously preserved by the Lord.
+A fourth man was seen walking among them in the blazing fire.
+He was “like a son of the gods”, and could well be the Logos – the Lord Jesus before His incarnation.

-This incident had a very powerful impact on the people of that time and continues to have an impact, even today.
-There was also a powerful testimony in the spiritual realm by the deliverance in itself.
-But the basic aspect of the power of the testimony is in the lives of these three men - their courage, their steadfast confidence in the Lord and faithfulness to Him - and how the Lord enabled them to make that courageous stand in that situation.
+Here, we see God manifesting His power by delivering the three friends.
+This incident had a powerful impact on the people of that time and continues to have an impact, even today.
+The deliverance itself was a powerful testimony in the spiritual realm.
+But the basic aspect of the power of the testimony is in the lives of these three men – their courage, their steadfast confidence in the Lord and faithfulness to Him – and how the Lord enabled them to make that courageous stand in that situation.
+They were truly strong.

-Notice the significant impact on Nebuchadnezzar himself (vs. 28-30).
-In verse 26, Nebuchadnezzar said, "Shadrach, Meshach and Abed-nego, come out, you servants of the Most High God.”
-He could recognise that these three friends were worshipping the true God, and that the true God was the One helping them.
+Notice the impact on Nebuchadnezzar.
+In verse 26, Nebuchadnezzar said: "Shadrach, Meshach and Abed-nego, come out, you servants of the Most High God”.
+In verse 28, we see that he could recognise these three friends were worshipping the true God, and that the true God was the One helping them.

 Daniel 3:28